The Entranced Essence

 Mounted on salvaged, flotsam iron, the silver here is formed from crocheted fine (99.9%) silver wire whilst the textile portion is knitted waxed cotton.
 The silver and the iron have been sealed to prevent degradation and tarnishing.

-I've recently enjoyed exploring the concept that no matter what the body and mind experience, the soul cannot be harmed.
-I have found it very comforting to think of life like this, when I remember to do so, especially when considering the trauma and horrors that many experience and the deep sadness felt about loss of life in unexpected circumstances.
+I've recently enjoyed exploring concepts around the idea that the soul cannot be harmed, no matter what the body and mind experience, .
+I have found it very comforting to think of life like this, when I remember to do so, especially when considering the trauma and horrors that many experience and the deep sadness people feel about loss of life in unexpected circumstances.